20 Metacognitive Questions That Will Get Students Thinking

 - Based on today’s lesson, what do you predict tomorrow’s lesson will be about?

-Metacognitive questions to encourage self-control:
+Metacognitive questions for self-control:

 - On a scale of 1-5, rate your participation during today’s lesson.
 What steps could you take to improve next time?